New Brandeis movement: Support and opposition

 Individuals who have been described as being associated with the movement include Lina Khan, Tim Wu, Jonathan Kanter, and Barry Lynn.
-Senators Cory Booker and Elizabeth Warren have been described as allies of the movement, and have called on the United States Department of Justice Antitrust Division and Federal Trade Commission to focus their enforcement efforts more on helping workers.
+Senators Cory Booker, Amy Klobuchar and Elizabeth Warren have been described as allies of the movement, and have called on the United States Department of Justice Antitrust Division and Federal Trade Commission to focus their enforcement efforts more on helping workers.
 The movement has since been the subject of both academic conferences, research papers, and academic journals.

 Critics of the New Brandeis movement believe that promoting competition for its own sake causes inefficient producers to stay in business, preferring a litigation approach based on empirical evidence.
 The term "hipster antitrust" originally began as a Twitter hashtag, and rose to prominence when Senator Orrin Hatch used the term during multiple speeches on the United States Senate floor.
 Matt Levine of Bloomberg News has written that the term hipster antitrust "appeals to nostalgia for old-fashioned antitrust enforcement".
 Some proponents of the movement believe the term is pejorative.
-The term was coined by Konstantin Medvedovsky, an attorney at Dechert, and popularized by former Federal Trade Commissioner Joshua D. Wright.
+The term was coined by Konstantin Medvedovsky, an attorney at Dechert, and popularized by disgraced former Federal Trade Commissioner Joshua D. Wright.

 History

 Background

-As documented by historian Ellis Hawley, the original "NeoBrandeisian" movement arose in the late 1930s.
+As documented by historian Ellis Hawley, the first "NeoBrandeisian" movement arose in the late 1930s.
 In reaction to the failures of the first New Deal a group headed by Harvard Professor Felix Frankfurter advanced ideas of economic decentralization and renewed antitrust enforcement.
 These ideas came to be influential during the late 1930s and onward, during the so-called "Second" New Deal.
 Prominent individuals associated with the movement included Robert H. Jackson, Benjamin V. Cohen, William O. Douglas, and Thurman Arnold.

 From World War II until the 1970s, the Brandeisian view that high market concentration leads to anticompetitive behavior was sometimes called the Harvard School of thought because the view was primarily associated with Harvard University, including works by economists Edward Mason, Edward Chamberlain, and Joe Bain.
 In the early late 1970s, this view fell out of favor as the views of the Chicago School of thought rose, advocating a close attention to the short term effects of mergers on consumer prices.